 Apple Cider Vinegar

 Some gentlemen swear by this home remedy, other simply can’t stand the smell.
-Apple Cider Vinegar works by treating excessive bacteria and yeast-like fungus, and acts as an anti-inflammatory and anti-bacterial aid.
+Apple cider vinegar works by treating excessive bacteria and yeast-like fungus, and acts as an anti-inflammatory and anti-bacterial aid.
+Bragg’s raw apple cider vinegar is one of the most trusted products.

 To apply it, just use a cotton ball.
 You’ll want to repeat the process daily or as needed.